 When investigating, arresting, and prosecuting you on a weapons charge, the state must not violate your constitutional rights.
 If they do, your lawyer may be able to have some evidence thrown out.
 If that evidence was central to the prosecution’s case, your charge may be dropped entirely soon after.

 Improperly discharging a firearm in an occupied house is a serious crime.
 However, if you were the victim of a domestic violence incident or were otherwise acting in self-defense, your attorney may be able to show that your use of the weapon was justified.
 In such a case, your charges are likely to be dismissed.

 Call Our Dayton Weapons Charges Attorneys For Help Today

 If you need a Dayton criminal defense attorney to help you fight back against your weapons charge, look no further than the experts at Suhre & Associates, LLC.
 Our knowledge of the law and experience in the industry makes us the perfect firm for anyone facing criminal prosecution.
-Give us a call today to learn more about our services and set up a consultation with one of our skilled lawyers.
+Visit our criminal defense office to learn more about our services and schedule a consultation with one of our skilled lawyers.